KR-Ravindra/Python-Scientific-Calculator-GUI/README.md

-#Welcome, this is a project implementing GUI and Some random libraries of Python.
+# Welcome, this is a project implementing GUI and Some random libraries of Python.
 ---

-'
+`

 from tkinter import *